Adapted from his own novella The Hellbound Heart, Clive Barker made his directorial debut in 1987 with the delightfully disturbing Hellraiser.

 Anthony Hickox was at the helm of Hellraiser III: Hell on Earth, which had a fresh slate of new faces and the basic premise that Pinhead is recruiting.
 After escaping the Pillar of Souls, Pinhead butchers his victims into pseudo-Cenobites with their mutations reflecting their former lives, but these incarnations are more comically playful than the outright hideousness of the original line-up.

-Hell on Earth also boasts striking imagery such as Pinhead encased in granite and while he looks as inappropriate as you’d imagine in a church, when Pinhead mockingly reenacts a crucifixion, it’s genuinely quite unsettling, even for someone who’s not remotely religious.
-In perhaps an unpopular opinion, these glimpses of creativity led me to prefer Hell on Earth (Motörhead’s Hellraiser does play over the end credits after all) to Hellbound.
+Hell on Earth also boasts striking imagery such as Pinhead encased in granite and while he looks as inappropriate as you’d imagine in a church, when Pinhead mockingly re-enacts a crucifixion, it’s genuinely quite unsettling, even for someone who’s not particularly religious.
+In perhaps an unpopular opinion, these glimpses of creativity led me to prefer Hell on Earth to Hellbound.

 The franchise does feature another colossal seven entries, with much later outings churned out to simply retain rights but losing the essential Doug Bradley in the process.
 While a theatrical reboot has been in the works for some time now, more recently a TV series has been announced with Clive Barker on board as an executive producer.
 Echoing the thoughts of many fans, Barker expressed that he was “delighted the Hellraiser mythology is seeing a new life.
 It’s time the stories went back to their roots.”

-Clive Barker managed to conjure the hellish magic of his literary worlds onto the screen and while he endearingly revealed he went to the library a week before filming “to get a book about directing.
-They had one – but it was out.”
-You’d never know of his inexperience with the final result.
-Thankful that his crew were “gentle” with him and insisting “You can only go that far into darkness if everybody’s on board.”
+Within those twisted roots, Clive Barker, cited as the future of horror by none other than Stephen King, managed to conjure the hellish magic of his literary worlds onto the screen.
+While Barker endearingly revealed he went to the library a week before filming to pick up a book about directing and was dismayed that “they had one – but it was out.”
+His lack of experience seemingly countered by the love of a genre and the blessing of a crew that were “gentle” with him, Barker insists “You can only go that far into darkness if everybody’s on board.”

 What’s your pleasure, sir?